Valentine’s Day Brings Red Hearts… and Red Flags on Potential Fraud

 • Upscale department store clothing

-• Purchases at bars and strip clubs
+• Purchases at bars and similar 21+ entertainment establishments

 Using Red Flags to Get to the Heart of Abuse